OrenKov/IMPR/README.md

 <br />

 ## Code_Sample_1 - Image Representations, Intensity Transformations, Quantization
-The main purpose of this program is to get acquainted with NumPy and some image proccessing facillities.
+The main purpose of this program is to get acquainted with some image proccessing facillities and related NumPy functions.

 ### The program covers:
 - Loading grayscale and RGB image representations.